Expertise: Energy and environmental policy, international climate policy, natural resources, and climate preparedness

-Christy Goldfuss, former managing director of the White House Council on Environmental Quality, or CEQ, rejoined American Progress as the organization’s Vice President for Energy and Environment Policy.
-As managing director, Goldfuss helped develop and implement the Obama administration’s environmental and energy policies, including the Climate Action Plan, President Barack Obama’s major initiative to combat climate change.
+Christy Goldfuss, former managing director of the White House Council on Environmental Quality (CEQ), rejoined American Progress as the organization’s vice president for Energy and Environment Policy.
+As managing director, Goldfuss helped develop and implement the Obama administration’s environmental and energy policies, including the Climate Action Plan, then-President Barack Obama’s major initiative to combat climate change.
 She co-chaired the Council on Climate Preparedness and Resilience and identified priorities for protecting the country against the worst impacts of climate change.

 While leading the CEQ, she advised on the creation of the National Environmental Policy Act climate guidance and testified repeatedly in the U.S. House of Representatives defending it.
 She also coordinated policy discussions on ozone pollution levels, the review of the coal leasing program, and conservation finance, to name a few.

 During Goldfuss’ time at the White House, she served as co-chair of the National Ocean Council, where she worked on a wide variety of issues.
 She oversaw the completion of the first federal seafood traceability regime to prevent illegal, unreported, and unregulated fishing.
 She advised on the completion of the first two regional marine plans in New England and the Mid-Atlantic and assisted in collecting community input for the Northeast Canyons and Seamounts National Monument and Papahanaumokuakea Marine National Monument.